mdrahmed/cheatsheets/nixos/README.md

 ```
 Install `git` if not present `nix-shell -p git`.

+## Cross-Compilation for aarch64
-## Now, We can start with Cross-compilation
+### Now, We can start with Cross-compilation aarch64.hello
 After downloading the nix pkgs, I should do following inside `nixpkgs` folder.
 But following code and TAB is not working for some reason.
 But this can be done.
 ```
 nix build .#pkgsCross. # hit TAB to see every possible nixpkgs